 It might be easiest to start with a semi-public situation, and then work your way up to other scenarios if and when you feel comfortable doing so.

-If you’re going to need to keep your milk cold, you have a few options:
+If you’ll be out longer than that and will need to keep your milk cold, you have a few options:

 - You can bring a breast milk cooler with an ice pack for storing your milk.